• Style Guides

 Audrey’s style was classic yet simple, making it easy to replicate on a day-to-day basis.

 To start off, I chose an elegant little black dress.
-Audrey is often credited with popularizing the LBD, wearing hers alongside another style essential, black ballet flats.
-The ever-classic ballet flat is not only functional, it’s comfortable, so it’s only natural that Audrey (who was a fan of the simple things) loved her flats so much.
+Audrey is often credited with popularizing the LBD (one of the classic dresses every woman should own), wearing hers alongside another style essential, black ballet flats.
+The ever-classic ballet flat is not only functional, but it’s also comfortable, so it’s only natural that Audrey (who was a fan of the simple things) loved her flats so much.

 In love with Audrey?
 Here’s your go-to guide to Audrey Hepburn’s style!